zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

 Go to the ticket you want to merge into another one.
 In the ticket sidebar, use the ::a:: menu and select `Merge`.
-This opens a side panel in which you can select a ticket by clicking on it or enter a ticket number in search field.
+This opens a flyout in which you can select a ticket by clicking on it or enter a ticket number in search field.
 When you selected a target ticket, confirm by using the `Merge` button at the bottom.

 As result, the articles are moved into the chosen ticket.
 The ticket in which you executed the merge still exists with